MaoZiming/papers/ostep/concurrency/lock.md

         - I.e. CPU missed the fact that a disk device has finished a read request
     - Inefficient
         - Code that masks or unmasks interrupts tends to be executed slowly
+        -
+- Pros: simplicity
+- Cons
+    - Allow calling thread to perform privileged instructions and trust that it is not abused
+    - On multi-processor, each threads running on different CPUs, and each try to enter the same critical sections, does not matter whether interrupts are disabled
 ## A Failed Attempt: Using Loads / Stores

 - Problems: